 2. The Grizzly Guide, a publication of the Student Affairs Office, provides a written summary of each club and organization along with the contact information of the organization leadership.
 If you are interested in any of the clubs and organizations featured in the Grizzly Guide, contact the president of the club or organization for more details.

 3. If you are unsure which club or organization you’d like to join, chat with your friends, faculty adviser, and others on campus for suggestions.
 Don’t be afraid to try something new!

 If you are having an issue with your roommate, the first course of action is to sit down with your roommate and talk about the problem.
 Have an honest and respectful discussion regarding the living situation.
 Oftentimes, this can help resolve the situation.
 If this does not help, seek assistance from your Resident Assistant, Residence Hall Coordinator, or the Director of Residence Life.
 Additional information regarding residence life at Franklin college can be found here.

 Attending college is an investment in your future, and most students have to pay something to attend college.
-Scholarships, loans and grants are all ways to help pay for your education.
-If you are concerned about your financial situation, visit the Financial Aid office in the Von Boll Welcome Center or Student Financial Services on the first floor of Old Main.
+Scholarships, loans, and grants are all ways to help pay for your education.
+If you are concerned about your financial situation, visit the office of financial aid in the Von Boll Welcome Center or Student Financial Services on the first floor of Old Main.